OmkarMetri/Sentence-to-Sentence-Similarity/README.md

 ## Results
 - Log Loss takes into account the uncertainty of the prediction based on how much it varies from the actual label.
 This gives us a more nuanced view into the performance of our model
-- We have achieved an logloss accuracy of 3.92 for XGBoost, 2.20 for XGBoost with LSTM embeddings, 2.33 for random forest classifier and 2.01 for SVM
+- Achieved an logloss accuracy of 3.92 for XGBoost, 2.20 for XGBoost with LSTM embeddings, 2.33 for random forest classifier and 2.01 for SVM
 - SVM gives us the minimized logloss.